Achilles Tendonitis – Non insertional (Classic Achilles Tendonitis)

 Watch Video: Achilles Tendonitis

-There are four common causes for pain in the region near the back part of the heel:
+There are three common causes for pain in the region near the back part of the heel:

 - Insertional Achilles tendonitis: In this type, the pathology is located at the insertion of the Achilles tendon to the heel bone.

-- Achilles tendon rupture: Rupture of the Achilles tendon, usually 2-6cm from the insertion to the heel bone, may not be clinically obvious and may be confused with tendonitis
+- Achilles tendon rupture: Rupture of the Achilles tendon, usually 2-6cm from the insertion to the heel bone, while this condition usually occurs as an acute injury in some patients it may not be clinically obvious and can occasionally be confused with tendonitis

 Examination will usually reveal swelling and tenderness around the Achilles tendon (Figure 2).
 The physician may detect swollen, inflamed tissue lining the Achilles.
 If there has been any kind of an associated injury, it is important to ensure that the tendon is intact and that the problem is not, in fact, an Achilles tendon rupture.
 This is done by performing the “Thompson Test”, whereby the patient lies face down with their feet hanging off the end of the bed.
 The calf muscle is then squeezed and the foot should move if the Achilles is intact.

 X-rays will usually be negative for non-insertional Achilles tendonitis, unless there is calcification of the Achilles tendon, which is relatively rare except in older patients.
 However, for insertional Achilles tendonitis, a calcaneal spur can be seen in an x-ray.
-An MRI can give a detailed view of the soft tissue (Figure 3) but may not be indicated for an initial assessment of Achilles tendonitis, unless the physician is attempting to answer a specific question (i.e. tendon rupture).
-An ultrasound can also be used as it is more readily available and less expensive than an MRI.
+An MRI can give a detailed view of the soft tissue (Figure 3) but is usually not indicated for an initial assessment of Achilles tendonitis, unless the physician is attempting to answer a specific question (i.e. is the tendon ruptured?).
+If needed an ultrasound can also be used as it is more readily available and less expensive than an MRI.

 Most patients with Achilles tendonitis can be treated effectively with non-operative treatment.
 This usually involves a period to let the symptoms settle, followed by a gradual return to normal activities.
 The elements of non-operative treatment may include: